-The PET model is effective with hiring managers, Schifeling told me, because it leads to a highly focused narrative — not a meandering autobiography but a curated professional story that speaks to the audience.
+The PET model is effective with hiring managers, Schifeling said, because it leads to a highly focused narrative — not a meandering autobiography but a curated professional story that speaks to the audience.

 Ask a Check-In Question to Build Rapport

-Marielle Smith, who is vice president of people at Narvar, a San Francisco-based company that offers post-purchase order tracking software, said the “Tell me about yourself” question is not the time for long-winded tales of your summer in Nantucket.
-Instead, it’s a great opportunity to ask clarifying questions.
+The “tell me about yourself” question is not the time for long-winded tales of your summer in Nantucket, said Marielle Smith, vice president of people at Narvar, a San Francisco-based company that offers post-purchase order tracking software.
+Instead, she said, it’s a great opportunity to ask clarifying questions.

 “Did I answer your question?
 Is there an area you’d like to hear more about?
-I want to make sure I’m answering your question,” she said, suggesting several possible approaches.
+I want to make sure I’m answering your question,” Smith said, suggesting several possible approaches.

 Touching base with an interviewer is a good way to tease out which, if any, aspects of your professional story they’re interested in exploring further.
 It also helps establish rapport, suggesting you are empathetic to their concerns and can communicate efficiently in an office environment.